 (7).
 5.5KM Radius from Airports and Helicopter Landing Sites

 (8).
-Approach and Departure of Controlled and Uncontrolled Airports
+Approach and Departure of Controlled and Non-Controlled Airports

-This is a restricted zone and flying is strictly prohibited within the approach and departure of an uncontrolled and controlled airport.
-The approach and departure lanes span 15 degrees up to 7KM from the airport and are visible on the CASA App.
-The zone is highlighted in red (restricted) as manned aircraft maybe be making their approach or taking off.
-Manned aircraft may be flying under 400FT.
+This is a restricted zone and flying is strictly prohibited within the approach and departure of a non-controlled and controlled airport.
+The approach and departure lanes span 15 degrees up to 7KM from the airport and are visible on various CASA Apps.
+The zone is highlighted in red (restricted) as manned aircraft maybe making their approach or taking off.
+Manned aircraft may be flying under 400FT in these zones.

 (9).
 Drone Laws Regarding Privacy

 Different states have different laws regarding privacy and photography.
 As a rule, don’t photograph anyone without their consent.
 As a recreational user, you are required to respect public privacy by not photographing people.
 If you are concerned about drone privacy you can contact the Office of the Australian Information Commissioner.

 (10).
 Fly one drone at a time

 Not sure how anyone can fly multiple drones at the same time.
 This drone law is exactly what it states.
 Only fly one drone per person at any one time.
 You can own multiple drones, just fly them one at a time.